About the project

 Technological developments in law enforcement investigations, including the Child Abuse Image Database (CAID), have led to more OCAI victims being identified: in the year ending March 2019, 552 unique victims were identified by UK law enforcement, for example.
 But the increase in victim identification has heightened disclosure concerns regarding informing unknowing victims of the OCAI’s dissemination and, perhaps, existence.
 It also makes the need to ensure appropriate reparation for OCAI victims, who suffer distinctive harm requiring a tailored restorative justice approach, even more imperative.

 Our project is running from 2021-2023 and is funded by the British Academy and the Department for Business, Energy and Industrial Strategy.
-It is being led by Professors Suzanne Ost and Alisdair Gillespie, Law School, Lancaster University, working with two external partners, Professor Ethel Quayle C.B.E, Personal Chair of Forensic Clinical Psychology, University of Edinburgh (a leading clinical psychologist on child sexual exploitation in the UK), and Ms Tink Palmer M.B.E. (the former Chief Executive of the Marie Collins Foundation).
+It is being led by Professors Suzanne Ost and Alisdair Gillespie, Law School, Lancaster University, working with two external partners, Professor Ethel Quayle C.B.E, Personal Chair of Forensic Clinical Psychology, University of Edinburgh (an academic recognised as being one of the leading research clinical psychologists (no longer in practice), and Ms Tink Palmer M.B.E. (the former Chief Executive of the Marie Collins Foundation).
 We are also working with Early Career Researcher and PhD student, Monique Mehmi (University of Liverpool).

 The main project objectives are: